aodn/imos-user-code-library/Python/tools/README.md

 ## geoserverCatalog

-This is a very handy tool that gives you the URLs of the AODN files according to various arguments.
+This is a very handy tool that gives you the URLs of the AODN moorings facility files according to various arguments.
 You can re-direct the output to a text file.
 To download the data files using the retrieved URLs and `wget` you can ask for the AODN Amazon S3 prefix (default, recommended) with the argument `-url S3` or the AODN THREDDS server prefix with `-url thredds`.
 To open the files directly from the AODN OPeNDAP server, you can ask for the opendap prefix with `-url opendap`.
 Remeber to exclude (`-exc`) or include (`-inc`) the new LTSP products (aggregated, hourly, gridded).

 ```
 usage: geoserverCatalog.py [-h] [-var VARNAME] [-site SITE] [-ft FEATURETYPE]